domagal9/domagal9/README.md

-### Hi there 👋 My name is Rachel Domagalski (she/her) and I am a Mathematics PhD candidate at Michigan State University.
+### Hi there 👋 My name is Rachel Domagalski (she/her) and I just defended my PhD in Mathematics at Michigan State University!
+### I am actively looking for entry-level industry positions in data science and machine learning in the Detroit area or remote.

 #### My Resume and Curriculum Vitae can be found here: https://github.com/domagal9/Resume_Curriculum-Vitae
 #### My research is in graph theory and social network analysis.
 I maintain the Rstats package backbone which you can view here: https://github.com/domagal9/backbone